syncfusion-content/ej2-javascript-docs/ej2-javascript/multi-select/resize.md

 # Resizing ##Platform_Name## Multi select control

-You can dynamically adjust the size of the popup in the Autocomplete component by using the [AllowResize](https://ej2.syncfusion.com/javascript/documentation/api/multi-select/#allowresize) property.
+You can dynamically adjust the size of the popup in the Multi Select component by using the [AllowResize](https://ej2.syncfusion.com/javascript/documentation/api/multi-select/#allowresize) property.
 When enabled, users can resize the popup, improving visibility and control, with the resized dimensions being retained across sessions for a consistent user experience.

 {% if page.publishingplatform == "typescript" %}